Your GMAT Score is the Most Important Element of Your Application

 Yes, especially the math score.
 The admissions people put a lot of emphasis on math skills when making their decisions.
-(See the discussion on GPA for more on this.)
 So it's important that you do well on the math portion of the GMAT.

-It's great to have that kind of balance, but if you are going to be stronger on one portion of the test than on the other, it's clearly better to be stronger in math.
+It's great to have that kind of balance, but if you're going to be stronger on one portion of the test than on the other, it's clearly better to be stronger in math.

 What if I Hope to Apply to Top Schools But My GMAT Score is Below 600?

 You need to take the test again.
 I'm not saying that you can't get into a top program — you can — but your chances are slim.
 So if you have time to take the test again, you'd be foolish not to.